 As I was praying for Poland, I heard the words: I bear a special love for Poland, and if she will be obedient to My will, I will exalt her in might and holiness.
 From her will come forth the spark that will prepare the world for My final coming.
 (1732)

-Instruction from Jesus – How to Pray the Chaplet
+Instructions from Jesus – How to Pray the Chaplet of Divine Mercy

 Saturday, September 14, 1935 – Feast of the Exaltation of the Cross: